 - even handled informally through the office hearing process.

-This means that immediate intervention by our law firm after a police report or arrest is made is often the best legal defense strategy to avoid the expense and risk of a formal court filing.
+This means that immediate intervention by our law firm after a police report or arrest is often made the best legal defense strategy to avoid the expense and risk of a formal court filing.

 There are some situations where the prosecutor wants to avoid dealing with an alleged domestic violence victim who changed their initial statement to law enforcement.
-Simply put, in the right circumstances, prosecutors are could be open to negotiating a favorable settlement.
+In the right circumstances, prosecutors could be open to negotiating a favorable settlement.

 So, you've come to the right place.
 I know how to answer questions and deal with domestic violence cases.
 Pick up the phone.
 Ask for a meeting with Ron Hedding.

-Get to somebody who knows how to deal with these cases, who knows how to defend these cases, and knows what it takes to get you a successful result.
+Get to somebody who knows how to deal with these cases, who knows how to defend these cases, and who knows what it takes to get you a successful result.
 We need to review all the case details to determine an appropriate defense strategy.
 Hedding Law Firm is a Los Angeles-based criminal defense law firm, and we offer a free case consultation at 213-542-0940 or by filling out our contact form.